Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 #### Important Note : Lambda Projections.

-###### The equation sets define projected vectors or {Eigenvalues/sets} as (ENERGY_AS_A_UNIT).
+###### The equation sets define projected vectors or {Eigenvalues} as (ENERGY_AS_A_UNIT).
 When determining the ‘Reaction complexes’, which denote energetic conversions towards a single frame of reference I.E. ‘Single Variable Calculus’.

 ###### Wave function instabilities often arise within Lambda propagation at what is called 'wave 6'.
 Due to field inversions which can be termed as 'Attenuation'.
 It becomes a representation of the compounding of relativistic effects.
 And these aspects are incorporated into the calculation sheets.